LiamMitchell6767/Python_Football_Project/README.md

 - Most of the result-altering goals (38.8%) occurr in the last quater of the match, which is expected.
 - Though it is the shortest interval, a suprisingly large amount (13.9%) of result-altering goals happen in added time, which is a good reason to watch till the end!
-- 7.1% of matches are decided within the first 22 minutes of the match.
+- 7.1% of matches are decided within the first 22 minutes.

 ## Average Goals, Substitutions, Yellow Cards, and Red Cards Per Game